Kaw (film)

-Kaw is a 2007 American made-for-television natural horror film directed by Sheldon Wilson, produced by Gordon Yang and written by Benjamin Sztajnkrycer.
-It was premiered on April 7, 2007 on the Sci Fi Channel.
-It is similar in plot to The Birds (1963) (which also starred Rod Taylor) and can be considered a modernization of the film.
+Kaw is a 2007 made-for-television horror film directed by Sheldon Wilson and starring Sean Patrick Flanery, Stephen McHattie, Kristin Booth, and Rod Taylor.
+An international co-production of Canada and the United States, Kaw is a Sci Fi Pictures original film.
+The film's plot, which follows a town besieged by hostile ravens, is similar to that of The Birds (1963)—which also starred Taylor—and has been called an homage or modernization of the older film.

 Plot

-A shunned farmer attempts to warn his neighbors of an impending besiegement by crazed ravens, A small town sheriff and the trapped citizens of the town must band together to survive.
+A shunned farmer attempts to warn his neighbors of an impending besiegement by crazed ravens.
+A small town sheriff and the trapped citizens of the town must band together to survive.

 After one of the farmer's cows catches mad cow disease, it dies.
 Soon another cow catches it and dies as well.
 Instead of telling the authorities about it, the farmer chooses to keep quiet thinking he could handle the situation and for fear of the authorities killing his cattle.
 Ravens feed on the infected cow carcasses, and the disease begins to affect the birds as well.
 The farmer tries to burn the corpses in hopes to drive the birds away.
 However, it only makes them angrier until they decided to attack the townspeople.
-The people fight over the birds in the movie.